-Needless to say, the Middle Ages did not simply end all of the sudden to be replaced by a more modern system.
-The 12th century, however, as the phrase "12th-Century Renaissance" artfully illustrates, marked the beginning of a long spiritual and systemic transition to a new social system, as George Duby and Aaron Gurevich have already pointed out.
-The issue of litigation, of course, cannot be irrelevant to the turning point in Europe, that is, the formation of an advanced Europe.
-It is from this perspective that I would like to examine disputes and litigation in medieval Europe.
+Although there is no sudden delineation marking the end of the Middle Ages, the "12th-Century Renaissance"1 marked the beginning of a long spiritual and systemic transition to a new social system, as pointed out by George Duby and Aaron Gurevich.
+The issue of litigation, of course, is relevant to the turning point in Europe, that is, the formation of a more modern Europe.
+It is from this perspective that I examine disputes and litigation in medieval Europe.

-1. Iudicium Dei: Judgement of God
+I. Iudicium Dei: Judgement of God

 According to van Caenegem, in the 12th century, the methods of (legal) proof that had ruled for years began to face a crisis.
-That danger was enough to overturn and eliminate the method of proving guilt or innocence in use till then.
+That danger was sufficient to overturn and eliminate the method of proving guilt or innocence in use until then.
 The old system might be called primitive, irrational, or mystical.
-What held the highest authority were the Judgment of God, oaths with oath-helpers, and other such methods for asserting who is right and who is wrong, or who is innocent and who is guilty.2
+The highest authority was held by the judgement of God, oaths with oath-helpers, and other such methods for asserting who is right and who is wrong, or who is innocent and who is guilty.2